psychemedia/sin-eater-resources/resources/SCPGT_scapegoat-transference-evil-frazer.md

 of the party deceased.
 One of them I remember lived in a En s land * cottage on Rosse-high way.
 (He was a long, leane, ugly, lamentable poor raskal.)
-The manner was that when the Corps was brought out of the house and layd on the Biere ; a Loafe of bread was brought out, and delivered to the Sinne-eater over the corps, as also a Mazar-bowle of maple (Gossips bowle) full of beer, which he was to drinke up, and
+The manner was that when the Corps was brought out of the house and layd on the Biere; a Loafe of bread was brought out, and delivered to the Sinne-eater over the corps, as also a Mazar-bowle of maple (Gossips bowle) full of beer, which he was to drinke up, and